Are you constantly worried about your website’s online availability status?

 I excluded a few popular tools from the above list, as they offer more than just website and uptime monitoring.
 If you’re looking for one-stop solutions that go beyond site monitoring, you can also look into the following tools:

 I’ve included all kinds of website monitoring tools in the above list.
-If you don’t want to worry about your website’s downtime, then you can go for a fully managed hosting solution that will monitor your website for you, and step in to solve issues in case your site doesn’t response.
+If you don’t want to worry about your website’s downtime, then you can go for a fully managed hosting solution that will monitor your website for you, and step in to solve issues in case your site doesn’t respond.

 If you have any feedback or queries, do mention in the comments below!